Visit the Victorian seaport town of Port Townsend in Washington State.

 Kids will love exploring the myriad of tunnels and chambers inside the concrete military batteries.
 Don't forget to bring a flashlight!

-There's also an aquarium on the pier, with a marine center across the road (check hours).
+The Port Townsend Marine Science Center has a fun aquarium on the pier at Fort Worden, with a marine center across the road (check hours).

 The Coast Artillery Museum has fascinating exhibits on the harbor defense system at the entrance of Puget Sound.
 It was designed around a "ring of fire" with three fortresses that could fire on enemy ships, to protect downstream cities like Seattle and Bremerton.
 Fort Worden was one of these fortresses, and was operational from the early 19th century until the end of WWII (check hours & admission).